Ms Anita Fam

 Sutat retired after 25 years in the financial services industry and continues to contribute as a volunteer in the social service sector and grassroots.
 He has leveraged his extensive network in the financial industry as former Executive Vice President and Senior Managing Director (Head of Global Sales and Origination) of Singapore Exchange (SGX) and Chairman of SGX Bull Charge to mobilise resources for the social service sector.
 Between 2016 and 2021, Mr Chew led SGX Bull Charge to fundraise a total of $15.8 million for Community Chest.
 Mr Chew has also been instrumental in connecting listed companies and ultra-high net worth individuals to Community Chest.

-As Chairman of Caregiver Alliance Limited (CAL), he has strengthened community awareness and its services in support of caregivers of people with mental health conditions.
+As Chairman of Caregiver Alliance Limited (CAL), a position he held from 2015 to 2022, he has strengthened community awareness and its services in support of caregivers of people with mental health conditions.
 CAL was also awarded the Charity Governance Award 2019 by the Charity Council in 2019 in recognition of good governance practices; and the President’s Volunteerism & Philanthropy Awards 2021: Organisation of Good (Non-Profit Organisation).
 His association with CAL and grassroots organisations gives him a holistic view and familiarity with both the social service and public sectors, and he has been able to rally the private, public and people sectors to contribute strategically to social services.

 Mr Gregory Vijayendran